 Table of Contents

 Cells use nucleotide triphosphates, namely adenosine triphosphate (ATP) as their energy currency.
-As you will see later, coenzymes NADH and FADH2 play a pivotal role in the generation of cellular energy by carrying electrons to the electron transport chain where the concentration gradient of protons is utilized by an enzyme called ATP synthase to generate ATP.
+The coenzymes NADH and FADH2 play a pivotal role in the generation of cellular energy by carrying electrons to the electron transport chain, where the concentration gradient of protons is used by an enzyme called ATP synthase to generate ATP.

 Why are nucleotide triphosphates such as ATP a good currency for the cell to use?
-The answer to that question lies within the structure of the molecule, which consists of a nucleotide molecule, linked by phosphoester bonds up to three phosphate groups.
-These phosphate groups are stabilized by resonance and release a lot of energy up their hydrolysis.
+The answer to that question lies within the molecule structure.
+A nucleotide molecule, linked by phosphoester, binds up to three phosphate groups that are stabilized by resonance and release a lot of energy during hydrolysis.

-You can liken phosphoester bonds on linked phosphate groups to magnets, where if you were to put the like-poled ends together they repel each other.
-When a phosphoester bond is cleaved, the energy help in those bonds can be used to perform biochemical work, such as transferring a functional group from one molecule to another.
-This is one way in which enzymes use cellular currency to “pay” for the reactions they catalyze.
+You can liken phosphoester bonds on linked phosphate groups to magnets, where if you were to put the like-poled ends together, they repel each other.
+When a phosphoester bond is cleaved, the energy in those bonds can be used to perform biochemical work, such as transferring a functional group from one molecule to another.
+This is a way that enzymes use the cellular currency to “pay” for the reactions they catalyze.

 Laws of Thermodynamics

-The Laws of Thermodynamics describe how enthalpy (heat, q), entropy (disorder, S) and energy (U) behave in inside of a system.
-Living organisms are open systems, and because of this, from a biochemical standpoint Laws, 1 and 2 are the most pertinent.
+The Laws of Thermodynamics describes how enthalpy (heat, q), entropy (disorder, S), and energy (U) behave inside a system.
+Living organisms are open systems; therefore, from a biochemical standpoint, Laws, 1 and 2 are the most pertinent.

 The First Law of Thermodynamics states that energy is conserved.
 This means that in a biochemical process, energy is not created or destroyed.
-Energy can be used to perform cellular work, and this change in the energy of a system is described as the difference between the heat (q) that is absorbed by the system from its surroundings and the work (w) done by the system on its surroundings.
+Energy can be used to perform cellular work, and this change in a system’s energy is described as the difference between the heat (q) that the system absorbs from its surroundings and the work (w) that the system does on its surroundings.

 ΔU = Ufinal – Uinitial = q – w

 The Second Law of Thermodynamics states that entropy (disorder) is always increasing.
 An analogy that describes this phenomenon is your bedroom, which does not spontaneously clean itself.
-Energy must be expended in order to go from a dirty (disorder) state to a clean (ordered) state.
-For a spontaneous reaction, the change in change in entropy is related to enthalpy and temperature as follows:
+Energy must be expended to go from a dirty (disorder) state to a clean (ordered) state.
+For a spontaneous reaction, the change in entropy is related to enthalpy and temperature as follows:

 ΔS ≥ q/T, where T is the temperature in Kelvins.

-The free energy, G, is what determines the spontaneity of a biochemical reaction.
+The free energy, G, is what determines a biochemical reaction’s spontaneity.
 The numerical value of free energy is given by the equation:

 ΔG= ΔΗ − Τ ΔS < 0 for spontaneous reactions.

-Consider these following four scenarios in determining whether or not a reaction will be spontaneous or not.
+Consider these following four scenarios for determining whether a reaction will be spontaneous or not.